 As you can see from the above screenshots and explanations, RiskIQ has a lot of data that can be used for analysis purposes.
 Our goal at PassiveTotal is to introduce this data in a format that is easy to use and understand.
 So far, we have released host pairs, trackers, and web components, which are all derived from the web crawling.

 In the "cause" section of the crawl, it was easy to see how all the links related to each other and formed a tree structure.
 By keeping this structure, it's possible for us to derive a set of host pairs based on the redirection sequences.
 For example, one of the bitly links in the screenshot redirects to an Amazon hosted page using an HTTP 302.
 This would create the host pair of the parent being the bitly link and child being the Amazon link.

 Creating the web components dataset is a combination of header and DOM content parsing similar to that of the trackers dataset.
-Regular expressions and code-defined logic aid in extracting details about the server infrastructure and other details like which web libraries were associated with a page.
+Regular expressions and code-defined logic help extract details about the server infrastructure and which web libraries were associated with a page.

 We see the current host attributes dataset as just the beginning of what's possible.
 In the coming months, we are going to start exploring how we can offer more data from the web crawls to our users in our web interface, API, and third-party integrations.
 Additionally, we are thinking of ways to expose our crawling capability directly to our community of users.
 In our next post, we will explore a crimeware campaign used to infect users with malicious Chrome Extensions through an extensive web process.